 The top home insurance companies in Wisconsin

 To determine the best insurance providers, we looked at which insurance providers have the largest market share in Wisconsin, and considered other variables such as J.D.
-Power & Associates, AM Best and Better Business Bureau ratings.
+Power & Associates, which measures customer satisfaction, and AM Best, which measures financial stability.

-- American Family Insurance: American Family received three out of five J.D.
-Power and an A (Excellent) rating with AM Best.
-American Family Insurance offers auto, home, life, motorcycle insurance, RV, Boat, ATV and snowmobile insurance.
+American Family offers auto, home, life, motorcycle insurance, RV, Boat, ATV and snowmobile insurance.
 It also offers farm and ranch, business, landlord, travel, health and identity theft insurance.
+Coverage options include eco-rebuild, equipment breakdown coverage and credit theft protection.

 Of course, Wisconsin does have a few things going against it.
 It is prone to sinkholes (primarily in the south and west and east).
 However, compared to other states dealing with sinkholes, Wisconsin’s are relatively tame and minor— most smaller than 10 feet.